sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 Essential products and services are provided by the government, but private alternatives are allowed, provided they meet some criteria.

-- TODO (social media, peer-to-peer communication apps, Cloud providers, phone manufacturing, etc.)
+- TODO (social media, peer-to-peer communication apps, Cloud providers, phone manufacturing, houses, etc.)